 3.1.1 National planning policy with regard to the historic environment derives from the National Planning Policy Framework 2019 (NPPF) Section 16, Page 54.
+The NPPF has since been revised in 2024 but Section 16, page 59 remains true to the original principles and philosophy of conservation through regulatory planning.
 This section of the report will analyse the policies that are relevant to and will impact upon these new proposals for the Six Bells from "Conserving and Enhancing the Historic Environment".
 The broader development management planning issues relevant to the proposals will be dealt with in the Design and Access statement accompanying this application.